greg-js/gregjs-blog/source/_posts/linting-code-with-neomake-and-neovim.md

 However, here's what to add to your vim config file so Neomake runs automatically whenever you enter or save a buffer containing a JavaScript file (delete the BufEnter if you only want it to run upon writing a file, which is recommended):

-{% codeblock lang:vim line_number:false init.vim/.nvimrc %}
+{% codeblock lang:vimscript line_number:false init.vim/.nvimrc %}
 autocmd!
 BufWritePost,BufEnter * Neomake
 {% endcodeblock %}